x41v3r/notebook/Basic Knowledge/Principles of Computer Organization.md

 * Inherit components on the substrate.

-> The era of VLSI
+> The era of large-scale inheritance circuit and VLSI

 * The emergence of microprocessors and microcomputers.